wapmorgan/UnifiedArchive/README.md

 	```

 2. At the beginning, try to open the file with automatic detection of a format
 by name.
-In case of successful recognition the object of UnifiedArchive will be
+In case of successful recognition a `UnifiedArchive` object will be
-returned. in case of failure - null
+returned.
+In case of failure - **null**

 	```php
 	$archive = UnifiedArchive::open('filename.rar');